donmathew008/DFT_Tools_Install/Installation.md

 ```
 ### Where we can see three files "Au.psf", "EVSLATT.sh", "gold.fdf", out of which "gold.fdf" is the input file and "EVSLATT.sh" is the executable file

-### The siesta_par is to be replaced with siesta in the "EVSLATT.sh" and to make it executable from terminal
+### The siesta_par is to be replaced with siesta(edited file is given in the repository) in the "EVSLATT.sh" and to make it executable from terminal
 ```diff
 chmod +x EVSLATT.sh
 ```